 The potential and the variety of stories that you can tell aimed at a YA audience are endless.

-Middle-grade is, to some extent, a breath of fresh air compared to YA, mainly because it is the healthiest sector of the children’s books market – even through 2020.
-In fact, children’s books sales have shown resilience during the coronavirus pandemic due to the increasing demand from parents for more content, both within the trade and educational space.
+Middle grade is, to some extent, a breath of fresh air compared to YA, mainly because it is the healthiest sector of the children’s book market—even through 2020.
+In fact, children’s book sales have shown resilience during the coronavirus pandemic due to the increasing demand from parents for more content, both within the trade and educational space.
 And this is also true across foreign markets.

 If I had to come up with a theory to explain such discrepancy, I would point the finger at the general misconception that YA is the best and easiest genre to write for, if you have it in your mind that you want to write for a younger audience and you want a good chance at becoming a published (and successful) author.